-The valuation of the technical provisions for the purposes of Solvency II is made up by the sum of the best estimate of the liabilities the Entity has with the policy holders together with a risk margin.
+The valuation of technical provisions for Solvency II purposes corresponds to the current amount that the Entity would have to pay if it immediately transferred its insurance and reinsurance obligations to another insurance company.
+This is made up of the sum of the best estimate of the liabilities the Entity has with the policy holders together with a risk margin.